Foods That Wake You Up Cover Photo

 Bananas are nature's perfect portable snack, packed with vitamins, minerals, and natural sugars.
 They're particularly rich in potassium, a mineral that plays a key role in muscle function and energy metabolism.

 The carbohydrates in bananas provide a quick source of energy, while the fiber helps regulate blood sugar levels, preventing energy crashes.
-Enjoy a banana on its own or blend it into a smoothie with chia seeds for a refreshing morning pick-me-up that delivers a burst of energy and supports digestion.
+Enjoy a banana on its own or blend it into a smoothie for a refreshing morning pick-me-up.

 3. Eggs